WORK FOR IMPACT

 That’s 43% of our neighbors, colleagues, and fellow community members, including folks who serve as our community’s essential workers like home health aides, child care providers, healthcare workers, nonprofit service providers, delivery drivers, grocery store cashiers, and more.
 These are people we rely on to keep our families safe and in good health.

-This map of Lane County’s census subdivisions shows which areas have a higher concentration of households below the ALICE threshold (poverty-level and ALICE households combined).
-Oakridge has the highest percentage of households below the ALICE threshold at 65%, while Coburg has the lowest percentage at 26%.
+This map of Lane County’s census subdivisions shows which areas have a higher concentration of households living below the ALICE threshold (poverty-level and ALICE households combined).
+Oakridge has the highest percentage of households living below the ALICE threshold at 65%, while Coburg has the lowest percentage at 26%.

 Communities of color and people living in rural areas – two of the priority populations served by United Way of Lane County – experience ALICE at even higher rates than their neighbors.